December 2, 2017

 Pre-Entry:

-You must have a bike number reserved for the current year before you can pre-enter for a race.
+You must be a member before you can pre-enter for a race.
 All Pre-entries are non-refundable unless a race is cancelled and not rescheduled.
-If a race is rescheduled you must use your pre-entry for that race only.
+If a race is rescheduled, you must use your pre-entry for that race only.
 Pre-Registration will close the Thursday before the event.
 You must report to sign-up prior to racing, to check in and sign the waivers.
 Practice must be paid for at sign up.

 Forms